abdelmageed95/procurement-assistant/README.md

 ## Evaluation Framework

-The project includes a **unified evaluation framework (v2.1)** that evaluates the actual MongoDB queries generated by the system using 8 LLM-as-judge criteria with comprehensive MLflow tracking.
+Evaluates the actual MongoDB queries generated by the system using 8 LLM-as-judge criteria with comprehensive MLflow tracking.

 ### **Quick Start:**